PROFILE

 national unity, representative democracy by

-consensus, and social justice), while some
+consensus, and social justice--codified in the

-Muslim groups preferred either an Islamic state
+preferred either an Islamic state or a

-or a constitution which included a preambular
+constitution that included a preambular

 provision requiring adherents of Islam to be